xin81/Lingua/README.md

 # Lingua
-Please every, ignore this project, and do NOT clone it.
-It is for my private usage, and it is unfinished anyway. yours, xin81
+Please everyone, ignore this project, and do NOT clone it.
+It is for my private usage to learn Chinese, and it is unfinished anyway. yours, xin81